loudoweb/parallax/README.md

 - parallax scrolling constrained by a defined world dimension
 - configurable by xml (or code)
-- zoom
+- zoom constrained by screen height
 - sample (openfl)
 - agnostic

 # Demo

-The sample can be tested here (better fullscreen): http://loudoweb.fr/app/parallax/
+The sample can be tested here (better fullscreen): http://loudoweb.fr/app/parallax/ And here is the [xml](https://github.com/loudoweb/parallax/blob/master/assets/data/parallax.xml)

-# known issue

-The app is constrained by the world dimension.
-But it lacks screen dimension constrain.
-So now the app works better fullscreen.
-(A fix is coming).